 But it’s not only hiking.
 Exploratory types can seek out black- and even green-sand beaches, which must be one of the world’s rarest sand colors.
 Base yourselves in Kona, where the beer and coffee are world-class, at a rental house on the beach, or at the Four Seasons Hualalai, adjacent to Kekaha Kai State Park.
 There are also local wineries as well as biking, golfing, and sunrise summits to make.

-For any itinerary, Lanai makes the ideal finale.
-The tiny former pineapple plantation island—where Four Seasons Lanai is the place for luxury like you’ve never seen—offers some adventure, but also lots of ways to decompress together.
-The resort puts a premium on intimacy and privacy—as opposed to militaristic rows and rows of lounge chairs beside the pool, these free-form stunners are surrounded by lush gardens with hideaways and hammocks that allow couples to feel like they’re in their own gorgeous world.
-Of course, staff can still find you to deliver fresh, fruity cocktails and light, colorful fare from Malibu Farms.
+For any itinerary, Lanai makes the ideal finale—where Four Seasons Lanai is the place for luxury like you’ve never seen.
+The resort puts a premium on intimacy and privacy.
+As opposed to militaristic rows and rows of lounge chairs beside the pool, these free-form stunners are surrounded by lush gardens with hideaways and hammocks that allow couples to feel like they’re in their own gorgeous world.
+Of course, staff can still find you to deliver fresh, fruity cocktails and light, colorful fare from Malibu Farm.